libsbmlsim/libsbmlsim/README.txt

   LibSBMLSim can be used to create your own SBML-compatible simulator, plug-in, web based application and web services.
 The API is quite straight forward.
-You can run a simulation and generate a result file in Comma Separated Values (CSV) with few lines of codes.
+You can run a simulation and generate a result file in Comma Separated Values (CSV) with a few lines of codes.
   === Python ============================
     from libsbmlsim import *
     r = simulateSBMLFromFile('sbml.xml', 20.0, 0.1, 10, 0, MTHD_RUNGE_KUTTA, 0)